olewsaa/Yacht-computer/wifi2wifi/Readme.md

 ## Some extra commands that can be handy:

-Changing the IP tables at the comand line :
+Changing the IP tables at the comand line (eth0 seems to automatically covered by the first line) :
 ```
 iptables -t nat -A POSTROUTING -o wlan1 -j MASQUERADE
 iptables -A FORWARD -m conntrack --ctstate RELATED,ESTABLISHED -j ACCEPT